-HMO and PPO plans for dental care—called DHMO and DPPO—work just the same way as regular HMOs and PPOs.
+HMO vs. PPO for DentalHMO and PPO plans for dental care—called DHMO and DPPO—work just the same way as regular HMOs and PPOs.
 A DHMO will require a primary care dentist and usually comes with lower out-of-pocket expenses and typically no coverage outside of the network.10

-More people are enrolled in PPO plans than HMOs.
-In 2014, 58% of workers enrolled in an employer-supplied health insurance plan chose a PPO, compared to just 13% of workers who chose an HMO (see chart below).
+- In 2020, 47% of covered workers enrolled in an employer-supplied health insurance plan chose a PPO, compared to just 13% of covered workers who chose an HMO.